flybywiresim/docs/docs/pilots-corner/beginner-guide/overview.md

 Each page was reviewed by an A320 type rated pilot and provides accurate information to aircraft operation.

+{--

+The [Preflight](preflight.md) page contains guides on how to set up relevant data and configurations before starting your flight.
+We recommend starting there.

+--}

 !!! info "Airline SOP"
     Please be aware that different airlines may have slightly different procedures at different stages of flight.